Shagun-4812/C-Project_Finance_Manager/README.md

-# 📊 AI-Powered Personal Finance Manager
+# 📊 Personal Finance Manager

 ## 🔥 Overview
-The **AI-Powered Personal Finance Manager** is a C++ program that allows users to **track income, manage expenses, generate financial reports, and analyze spending habits**.
+The **Personal Finance Manager** is a C++ program that allows users to **track income, manage expenses, generate financial reports, and analyze spending habits**.
 This project helps individuals make better financial decisions by categorizing transactions and offering **smart spending analysis** with recommendations.

 ## 🚀 Features
 ### ✅ **Transaction Management**